L'Aquila: Middle Ages

 In the middle of the 14th century the city was struck by plague epidemics (1348, 1363) and earthquakes (1349).
 Reconstruction began soon, however.
 In the 14th–15th century Jewish families came to live in the city, while the generals of the Franciscan Order chose the city as the seat of the Order's general chapters (1376, 1408, 1411, 1450, 1452, 1495).
 Bernardino of Siena, of the Franciscan order of the Observance, visited L'Aquila twice, the first time to preach in the presence of King René of Naples, and in 1444, on his second visit, he died in the city.
 In 1481 Adam of Rottweil, a pupil and collaborator of Johann Gutenberg, obtained permission to establish a printing press in L'Aquila.

 The Osservanti branch of the Franciscan order had a decisive influence on L'Aquila.
 As a result of initiatives by Friar Giovanni da Capistrano and Friar Giacomo della Marca, Lombard masters undertook, in the relatively underdeveloped north-east of the city, an imposing series of buildings centring on the hospital of Saint Salvatore (1446) and the convent and the Basilica of San Bernardino.
-The construction work was long and difficult, mainly because of the earthquake of 1461, which caused the buildings to collapse, and the translation of the body of San Bernardino did not take place until May 14, 1472.
+The construction work was long and difficult, mainly because of the earthquake of 1461, which caused the buildings to collapse, and the translation of the body of San Bernardino did not take place until 14 May 1472.
 The whole city suffered serious damage on the occasion of the earthquake, and two years went by before repairs on the churches and convents began.

 In a strategy finalised to increasing their political and economic autonomy, the Aquilani took a series of political gambles, siding sometimes with the Roman Papacy, sometimes with the Kingdom of Naples.
 When the Pope excommunicated Joanna II, Queen of Naples, appointing Louis III of Anjou as heir to the crown in her stead, L'Aquila sided with the Angevines.
 Joanna hired the condottiero Braccio da Montone.
 In exchange for his services, Braccio obtained the lordship of Teramo, as well as the fiefdoms of Capua and Foggia: he started a 13-month-long siege of L'Aquila, that resisted bravely.
-Facing Braccio, at the head of the Angevine army was Muzio Attendolo Sforza and his son Francesco.
+Facing Braccio, at the head of the Angevin army was Muzio Attendolo Sforza and his son Francesco.
 The final clash between the two contenders was just below the walls of Aquila, near the hamlet today called Bazzano.
-In the battle fought on June 2, 1424, Braccio, mortally wounded in the neck, was made prisoner and transported to Aquila, where he died three days later, on June 5, 1424.
+In the battle fought on 2 June 1424, Braccio, mortally wounded in the neck, was made prisoner and transported to Aquila, where he died three days later, on 5 June 1424.
 The Pope had him buried in deconsecrated earth.
 The citizens of L'Aquila honoured the bravery of their enemy Braccio by dedicating one of the main streets of the city to his name.